rjhalliday/rjhalliday.github.io/index.md

   {% endfor %}
 </ul>

+To view more of my blog posts, check out the [Previous Posts](/blog/).
 ## About

 I’m passionate about the evolving fields of Artificial Intelligence (AI) and Machine Learning (ML), with a particular focus on Large Language Models (LLMs), Convolutional Neural Networks (CNNs), and Recurrent Neural Networks (RNNs).
 My background in telecommunications has given me a strong foundation in network management systems and RF technologies, complemented by hands-on experience in embedded software development and hardware on 8-bit and 16-bit platforms, as well as creating kernel drivers for PowerPC systems.